-The Equity Incentive Plan provides the follow limitations on grants:
+The Omnibus Plan provides the following limitations on grants:

-- (i) The maximum number of shares issuable pursuant to the Equity Incentive Plan, the Stock Option Plan and any other Share Compensation Arrangement, shall not exceed 10% of the issued and outstanding shares from time to time (calculated on a non-diluted basis). - (ii) The maximum number shares issuable to participants who are Insiders, together with shares reserved under any other share compensation arrangement, shall not exceed ten percent (10%) of the issued and outstanding shares from time to time (calculated on a non-diluted basis). - (iii) The maximum number of shares issued to participants who are Insiders within any one-year period shall not exceed ten percent (10%) of the issued and outstanding shares from time to time from time to time (calculated on a non-diluted basis). - (iv) Subject to the shares of the Company being listed on the TSXV, (a) the maximum number of shares issuable to any one participant under Awards in a 12-month period shall not exceed 5% of the issued and outstanding shares (unless requisite disinterested shareholder approval has been obtained to exceed); (b) the maximum number of shares issuable to any one consultant in a 12-month period shall not exceed 2% of the issued and outstanding shares; and (c) the maximum number of shares issuable to all participants retained to provide Investor Relations Activities (within the meaning of the policies of the TSXV) shall not exceed 2% of the issued and outstanding shares in any 12-month period, in each case measured as of the date of grant of an Award.
+(a) The maximum number of shares issuable pursuant to the Omnibus Plan and any other Share Compensation Arrangement (which includes the Prior Option Plan), shall not exceed 10% of the issued and outstanding shares from time to time (calculated on a non-diluted basis).

+- (b) The maximum number shares issuable to Participants who are Insiders, together with shares reserved under any other Share Compensation Arrangement, shall not exceed ten percent (10%) of the issued and outstanding shares from time to time (calculated on a non-diluted basis). - (c) The maximum number of shares issued to Participants who are Insiders within any one-year period shall not exceed ten percent (10%) of the issued and outstanding shares from time to time from time to time (calculated on a non-diluted basis). - (d) Subject to the shares of the Company being listed on the TSXV, (i) the maximum number of shares issuable to any one Participant under Awards in a 12-month period shall not exceed 5% of the outstanding shares from time to time (unless requisite disinterested shareholder approval has been obtained to exceed); (ii) the maximum number of shares issuable to any one consultant in a 12-month period shall not exceed 2% of the outstanding shares from time to time; and (iii) Investor Relations Service Providers (within the meaning of the policies of the TSXV) may only be granted Options under an Award and the maximum number of shares issuable to all Investor Relations Service Providers under any Options awarded shall not exceed 2% of the outstanding share from time to time in any 12-month period, in each case measured as of the date of grant of an Award.